Book: collected essays, Hugo Category: Best Related Work

 Technically this is a ‘Currently Reading’ as I haven’t read the whole thing yet but as it is derived mainly from blog posts I have already written I think I can safely judge it as a whole.

-The book is a collection of essays from Philip Sandifer of Tardis Eruditorum fame.
-The first few essays deal with the Puppy Kerfuffle while the rest of the book covers other topics including excerpts from his current project The Last War in Albion that covers the careers of Alan Moore and Grant Morrison.
+The book is a collection of essays from El Sandifer of Tardis Eruditorum fame.
+The first few essays deal with the Puppy Kerfuffle while the rest of the book covers other topics including excerpts from her project The Last War in Albion that covers the careers of Alan Moore and Grant Morrison.

 So firstly as I’ve been on a bit of thing about book covers, the cover is brilliant.
 A Hugo-esque rocket on a tropical planet, partly covered in moss with a hint of a ringed planet rising behind.
 The typographical elements are all neatly done with the over-long title arranged so as to suggest ‘Weapons’ as the preferred short version of the name.
 The cover is by James Taylor and for a breakdown of his thinking on covers then this blogpost of his on the cover for a different Sandifer book is well worth a read: http://draw-board.blogspot.com.au/2015/09/a-psychochronography-in-blue-part-6.html